GabrielMorring/cse210-team-projects/unit03-jumper/README.md

     Keep track of if person is alive
 Jumper Attribute of parchuteLives int
 Jumper Method of checkAlive() returns bool
-Jumper UpdateLives() return void subtracts one live from parachuteLives Jumper method GetParachuteLives() retuns int parachuteLives
+Jumper UpdateLives() returns void, subtracts one live from parachuteLives Jumper method GetParachuteLives() retuns int parachuteLives

 Word responsibilities: